-Creamy Chicken and vegetable soup topped off with Fluffy homemade herb dumplings.
+Creamy Chicken and vegetable soup topped off with fluffy homemade herb dumplings.
 The perfect comfort food!

 How easy is it to create a scrumptious pot of Creamy Chicken and Fluffy Herb Dumplings?
 Super Easy!
+Today I’m sharing one of my all-time favorite winter dishes!

-We can dispute all day which comfort food is “King” of comfort foods.
+We can dispute all day which comfort food is the “King” of comfort foods.
 Everyone would have a different opinion…and they would all be great!
 However, in my humble opinion… a steaming bowl of Old Fashioned Creamy Chicken and Dumplings will win hands down every time!

-How Do You Make Chicken and Dumplings?
+How to Make Chicken and Dumplings?

 It’s not as hard as you’d think!
 I know…a lot of you are saying “Well sure Norine…if you can cook it’s not hard!”
 Nope…not the case.
 I promise!
 This is an easy dish to prepare, but there are a few tips I’m going to share to make it as easy as possible.